LucasSilbernagel/keep-clone/README.md

 There should be no quotation marks or brackets in this file.

 Users will log into the app using their Google account.
-For the authentication to work, you need to [create a Google client ID and client secret](https://developers.google.com/adwords/api/docs/guides/authentication).
+For the authentication to work, you need to [get a Google API client ID](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid).
 Then in the client folder of the app, create another `.env` file.
 In this file, put your Google client ID with a key of `REACT_APP_GOOGLE_CLIENT_ID`.
 The file should now look something like this:

 `REACT_APP_GOOGLE_CLIENT_ID = XXXXXXXXXXX-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX.apps.googleusercontent.com`